-ALEXANDRA TO CLYDE 150TH ANNIVERSARY TRACK This trail runs between Alexandra and Clyde
+ALEXANDRA TO CLYDE River TRACk This trail runs between Alexandra and Clyde

 This easy Central Otago cycle trail - suitable for the whole family - takes you along the true right banks of the powerful Clutha Mata-au River between Alexandra and Clyde.
 Expect to see walkers, joggers out for their daily constitutional.
 The trail is suitable for wheel chair and pushchair access in parts.
 Do be aware of the blind corners – you don’t know who will be around the corner!

 Mainly flat with one or two boardwalks and bridges nearer Alexandra, this good surfaced trail is special no matter the season and especially good in the height of summer when the dappled shade from the willow trees is appreciated.

 Pack some local delights and stop for a quiet picnic at conveniently placed seating, or just enjoy cycling along the willow-lined trail and take in their soft green colours in spring or their vibrant golds in autumn.
 Take your fishing rod (and licence) for a cast or two on the rivers’ edge or on the stony beaches.

 From the Alexandra end, start at the car park sign posted 300 metres along Earnscleugh Road from SH8.
 You can also start at the Alexandra Bridge along the riverside trail if that is more convenient.